kineticadb/mcp-kinetica/README.md

 ## Integrate with Claude Desktop

 In this example we will invoke the `uv run` command to install the `mcp-kinetica` package automatically when Claude desktop starts.
-For this to work we will use uv to create a virtual environment with python >=3.10 that will be used by the mcp runtime.
+For this to work we will use `uv` to create a virtual environment with `python` >=3.10 that will be used by the MCP runtime.

 If you have not already downloaded Claude desktop you can get it at <https://claude.ai/download>.